-Lighting up in uniform: Study looks at what makes soldiers reach for a pack of cigarettes or notJanuary 29th, 2014 in Health /
+Lighting up in uniform: Study looks at what makes soldiers reach for a pack of cigarettes or notJanuary 29, 2014 in Medicine & Health / Health

 Is it possible to predict which soldier will start smoking and which one will maybe quit?
 Yes, says Christopher B. Harte of the Veterans Affairs Boston Healthcare System and Boston University School of Medicine in the US, especially when factors such as alcohol use, gender, a soldier's rank, war zone stressors and unit support are considered.
 A new study led by Harte, published in the Springer journal Annals of Behavioral Medicine, looks at smoking behavior in the military.

 Using data obtained as part of the Neurocognition Deployment Health Study, Harte and his team examined the prevalence and quantity of cigarette smoking among 1,082 US Army regular active duty soldiers and activated National Guard soldiers serving between April 2003 and September 2006.
 Iraq-deployed and non-deployed soldiers were assessed.
 Army soldiers show the highest rate of tobacco use within the greater US military service.

 Although it builds on previous work done on the topic, the Neurocognition Deployment Health Study is the first longitudinal study of its kind to consider the link between smoking and a comprehensive array of operational stress characteristics.
 These include direct combat exposure, non-combat war zone stressors, war zone threat appraisal and the cohesive functioning of a soldier's unit.
 Sociodemographic characteristics, traumatic stress and alcohol use were also taken into account as potential predictors of whether a soldier would be likely to change his or her smoking habits.